Killing of Daunte Wright

-On April 11, 2021, Daunte Wright, a 20-year-old black man, was fatally shot by police officer Kimberly Potter during a traffic stop and attempted arrest for an outstanding warrant in Brooklyn Center, Minnesota, United States.
+On April 11, 2021, Daunte Wright, a 20-year-old black American man, was fatally shot in Brooklyn Center, Minnesota, by white police officer Kimberly Potter during a traffic stop and attempted arrest for an outstanding warrant.
 After a brief struggle with officers, Potter shot Wright in the chest once at close range.
-Wright then drove off a short distance, but his vehicle collided with another and hit a concrete barrier.
-Officers administered CPR, but were unable to revive him, and he was pronounced dead at the scene.
+Wright then drove off a short distance until his vehicle collided with another and hit a concrete barrier.
+An officer administered CPR to Wright; paramedics were unable to revive him, and he was pronounced dead at the scene.
 Potter said she meant to use her service Taser, shouting "Taser!
 Taser!
-Taser!" just before firing her service pistol instead.
+Taser!" just before mistakenly firing her service pistol instead.

 The shooting sparked protests in Brooklyn Center and renewed ongoing demonstrations against police shootings in the Minneapolis–Saint Paul metropolitan area, leading to citywide and regional curfews.
 Demonstrations took place over several days, and spread to cities across the United States.
 Two days after the incident, Potter and Brooklyn Center police chief Tim Gannon resigned from their positions.